RishitSaxena55/Style-GAN-Implementation-Pytorch/README.md

 # **Style-GAN-Implementation-Pytorch**
-Built StyleGAN from scratch in Pytorch and generated exceptionally realistic images and also done interpolations
+Built StyleGAN from scratch in Pytorch and generated exceptionally realistic images and also done interpolations and generated great great interpolations.

 ## Generated Images
 ![](results/gen-results/image2.png)